NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 adjustHeight: boolean
 ```

 When true, the camera height is automatically adjusted to avoid clipping into the terrain.
-Default is true.

 ### .enableDamping